-- Note 1 Travelling along tram tracks is defined in the dictionary. - Note 2 For the give way rules applying to a driver moving from one marked lane or line of traffic to another marked lane or line of traffic, see rule 148.
+Bus and travelling along tram tracks are defined in the dictionary.

+For the give way rules applying to a driver moving from one marked lane or line of traffic to another marked lane or line of traffic, see rule 148.

-115. Driving in a roundabout to the left of the central traffic island
+115-Driving in a roundabout to the left of the central traffic island

-(1) A driver driving in a roundabout must drive to the left of the central traffic island in the roundabout, unless subrule (2) or (3) applies to the driver.
+- (1) A driver driving in a roundabout must drive- - (a) to the left of the central traffic island in the roundabout; or - (b) if subrule (2) applies to the driver-on the edge of the central traffic island, to the left of the centre of the island; or - (c) if subrule (3) applies to the driver-over the central traffic island, to the left of the centre of the island.

-Note Traffic island is defined in the dictionary.
+Traffic island is defined in the dictionary.